It's-a Me, Agentic AI

 So who’s actually making all of this work?
 Mario doesn’t train himself.

-To teach agent Mario to be really good at the game, we employ an Machine Learning Engineer (MLE).
+To teach agent Mario to be really good at the game, we employ a Machine Learning Engineer (MLE) — also called a research engineer or applied AI engineer at some organizations.
 The MLE is the game designer and coach rolled into one.
-They construct mock environments, set up the harnesses and tools, define the tasks that Mario needs to achieve, and most importantly, design the reward function.
+They build the environments that Mario will train in: deciding which levels to include, what obstacles to place, what tools to make available, and how to sequence difficulty so Mario faces progressively harder challenges.
+They set up the harnesses and tools, define the tasks that Mario needs to achieve, and most importantly, design the reward function.
 The MLE decides what “good” looks like.
 Do we reward Mario for speed?
 Thoroughness?
 Both?
 How much?
-This reward design is the single highest leverage decision in the entire pipeline.
-Get it right and Mario learns to play beautifully.
-Get it wrong and Mario learns to exploit glitches.
+Environment design and reward design are the two highest leverage decisions in the entire pipeline.
+Get them right and Mario learns to play beautifully.
+Get them wrong and Mario learns to exploit glitches, or never encounters the challenges he needs to grow.

 Once the MLE has designed the training setup, the Machine Learning Systems Engineers (MLSys) take over.
 They are the ones who actually run the show at scale.
 They set up the environment and agent Mario across hundreds to hundreds of thousands of environments, tasks and iterations.
 They manage the compute, the distributed training runs, the data pipelines.
 They collect the reasoning traces, the sequences of observations, actions, and outcomes from every single episode Mario plays.
 And from these traces, they run the reinforcement learning algorithms that allow agent Mario to learn from experience.